How to Find Free Wi-Fi Hotspots Anywhere

 2. Click the slider next to Allow Others to Join.
 It will turn green.

-3. If you have not used your phone as a mobile hotspot before, your carrier may have a generic Wi-Fi password included.
-To change the password to one of your choosing, tap the Wi-Fi Password toggle below Allow Others to Join.
+3. If you haven't used your phone as a mobile hotspot before, your carrier may have included a generic Wi-Fi password.
+To change the password to one of your choice, tap the Wi-Fi Password toggle below Allow Others to Join.

 4. Choose a password that is at least eight characters long for best security.

-A portable router is helpful when you want to get online while on the go.
-When you need a solution that allows you to have Wi-Fi access wherever you are, a portable router can help.
+A portable router is helpful when you need to stay connected while on the go.
+When you need a solution that provides Wi-Fi access wherever you are, a portable router can help.
 These devices increase the range of existing public Wi-Fi networks.

-Having a portable Wi-Fi router is also great for locations where you have weak or slow internet access.
-You may be in a hotel that offers free Wi-Fi, but that doesn’t mean your connection won’t get dropped multiple times while using it.
+Having a portable Wi-Fi router is also beneficial for locations with weak or slow internet access.
+You may be in a hotel that offers free Wi-Fi, but that doesn’t mean your connection won’t drop multiple times while you're using it.
 A portable router is compact and could potentially improve your internet speed and connection.

 These portable routers aren’t free, so keep that in mind when looking at solutions.
 The costs can vary, but you’re looking at a broad range of $20 to $100.
-You can also get a portable router that works as a mobile hotspot, but you will pay more for that feature.
+You can also purchase a portable router that functions as a mobile hotspot, but you will pay more for this feature.
 These devices can cost around $200.

 Popular travel routers to consider include:

-Some internet service providers offer free access to Wi-Fi networks.
+Some internet service providers offer free Wi-Fi access.
 Many of these will provide you with numerous hotspot locations, and you can access the ISP’s networks free of charge by logging in with your subscriber account credentials.

 Depending on your internet service provider, you may be able to download their app and see all the nearby hotspots the ISP owns.
 For example, Comcast Xfinity offers free access to hotspots, which you can find on its website or by downloading its iOS or Android app.